PyForce/VHDLCodeGenerator/README.md

 VHDLCodeGenerator
 =================

-The objective of this project is develop a visual interface to build vhdl code, and generate automatically the content of it.
+Automtic VHDL code generator, using a graphic interface.
+This project is being developed in python and is using Qt for python to make the graphic interface.